DoctorWhoof/tato/readme.md

-# Layframe
+# Matte

 An **_immediate mode_**, minimalist, **_no_std_** and **_no allocations_** layout library for rectangular elements (Frames), intended for games, embedded systems, and other constrained environments.

-While easy to use, Layframe's approach is very limited and can't create complex layouts!
+While easy to use, Matte's approach is very limited and can't create complex layouts!
 There's simply the function [Frame::add()], to add fixed size elements, and [Frame::fill()] for proportional elements.
 Both can operate from any side (Left, Right, Top, and Bottom).
 Repeatedly adding from the same side is analogous to using a "Row" or "Column" in a more complex GUI library.

 (More features will be added in the future.)